Ned Johnson, who made Fidelity a fund titan, dies at 91

 Fidelity benefited from a massive broadening and interest in investing that started in the 1980s.
 The stock market was no longer something just for the rich; it was now a vehicle that nearly every retirement account in the U.S. had a stake in.
 Under Johnson, Fidelity started selling mutual funds directly to the public.
 The company also started offering discount brokerage services that made stock investing significantly cheaper.

 These efforts paid off.
 When Johnson took over Fidelity in 1977, the company had $3.9 billion in assets under management.
 When he retired as chairman in 2014, Fidelity had $5.7 trillion in assets under management.
 Fidelity’s growth made Johnson and his family billionaires.
+The firm now holds more than $11 trillion in assets, according to its most recent annual report.

 The Boston-based company, which is still privately held, is now run by Johnson’s daughter, Abigail Johnson.